freerange/site/soups/show-and-tell/show-and-tell-34.snip.markdown

  -------------
 </code></pre>

 Chris went on to explain that there's such a thing as an [Alphamagic Square][alphamagic-square].
 These are special because replacing the number in each square with the number of letters in the English spelling of that number creates a new Magic Square!
-This is probably more easily understood with an example
+This is probably more easily understood with an example:

 <pre><code>
 Square with a magic sum of 45